Use your Chromebook touchpad

 - Make sure there is no dust or dirt on the touchpad.

 - Drumroll your fingers on the touchpad for ten seconds.

 - Turn your Chromebook off, then back on again.

 - Perform a hard reset.

-- If you have more than one account on your Chromebook, delete the account that causes the touchpad problems, then re-add the account.
+- If you have more than one account on your Chromebook, delete the account that has problems with the touchpad, then re-add the account.

-If none of these steps work, recover your Chromebook.
+If none of these steps work, contact your Chromebook manufacturer.